radiusxyz/bolt/testnets/holesky/QUICK_START.md

    - Note: this step is similar to the `bolt pubkeys` command used in step 3 of this quick guide.
    - Note: this command can be run _offline_.
-   - Note: you can generate a fresh BLS keypair [here](https://iancoleman.io/eip2333/) if necessary
+   - Note: you can generate a fresh BLS keypair using `bolt generate bls` if you don't have one.

    ```bash
     bolt delegate --delegatee-pubkey <delegatee_pubkey> local-keystore --path <validators_path> --password-path <secrets_path>